Audi Q3 review

 The Audi Q3 is a one of the most important vehicles in the German marque’s line-up, given the growing reluctance of people to buy ‘ordinary’ saloons or hatchbacks when there’s a crossover/SUV on offer.

-It competes in a hugely competitive market against the likes of the BMW X1, Mercedes GLA, Jaguar E-Pace and Volvo XC40 at the premium end of the crossover sector, but also has to attract buyers of more mainstream vehicles such as the Ford Kuga, Nissan Qashqai, Renault Kadjar and Peugeot 3008.
-There are some strong rivals within the VW Group itself, namely the Skoda Karoq, SEAT Ateca and VW Tiguan.
+It competes in a hugely competitive market against the likes of the BMW X1, Mercedes GLA, Jaguar E-Pace and Volvo XC40 at the premium end of the crossover sector, but also has to attract buyers of more mainstream vehicles such as the Ford Kuga, Nissan Qashqai and Peugeot 3008.
+There are some strong rivals within the VW Group, too, namely the Skoda Karoq, SEAT Ateca and VW Tiguan.

-At first glance, the latest Audi Q3 looks rather similar to its predecessor, but that was always the Audi way.
-There’s a new front grille with octagonal edges, new headlamps, and the car’s profile is taller, emphasising its crossover credentials.
-There’s a bit more pizazz to the exterior styling too, with bulging rear wheel arches that are styled similarly to those of the A5 and A8 saloons.
+Compared to the preceding model, the latest Q3 has a restyled front grille with octagonal edges, new headlamps, and the car’s profile is taller, emphasising its crossover credentials.
+There’s a bit more pizazz to the exterior styling too, with bulging rear wheel arches that are similar to those of the A5 and A8 saloons.

-An Q3 Sportback model is also offered which brings added style in the form of a steeply raked roofline, giving a coupe-like appearance over the standard Q3.
-The Sportback is 16mm longer than the Q3 on which it is based, meaning that roofline doesn’t affect practicality quite as much as you might imagine.
+A Q3 Sportback model is also offered which brings added style in the form of a steeply raked roofline, giving a coupe-like appearance over the standard Q3.
+The Sportback is 16mm longer than the Q3 on which it is based, and the roofline doesn’t affect practicality quite as much as you might imagine.

 The latest version of the Audi Q3 is built on the VW Group’s MOB platform, which it shares with an increasing number of in-house stablemates.
 There’s only a single five-door bodystyle and five-seat cabin arrangement, but you do get a roomy boot.

-There is a range of petrol and diesel engines, offering power outputs of 148bhp to 227bhp, while you can opt for a quattro four-wheel-drive powertrain and six-speed manual or seven-speed dual-clutch S tronic transmission.
-For those seeking extra performance, Audi also offers the RS Q3 with 394bhp.
+There is a range of petrol and diesel engines, offering power outputs of 148bhp to 242bhp, while you can opt for a quattro four-wheel-drive powertrain and six-speed manual or seven-speed dual-clutch auto S tronic transmission.
+For those seeking extra performance, Audi also offers the RS Q3 with 396bhp.
+Company car drivers will be especially drawn to the Q3 TFSI e plug-in hybrid model, with its tax-busting 44-45g/km of CO2.
+The Q3 plug-in model shares its running gear with the VW Golf GTE and Tiguan eHybrid.

 Which Is Best